kpnnkmp/crinkles.dev/src/writing/the-mythical-magical-button.md

 ## Wrapping up

 We can make a simple stylesheet for buttons by mixing methods from various sources and using modern CSS.
 If you want to add a new variant, such as “info”, you can do so by defining one variable.
 Ok, two variables, as you would need to choose a different color for dark mode.
 And remember: CSS is awesome.
-Even with this type of CSS, you can define and style those specific cases that do not fit the general implementation.
+Even with all this CSS magic, you can define and style those specific cases that do not fit the general implementation.